sauravkp/cignal--production-grade-WebRTC-video-calling/README.md

 Below are the functionaities available in the room object.

+`cignal.setICEServers(iceServers)` is the function to set the TURN server credentials which will be used for the call.
+It accepts `iceServers` as a parameter.
+Refer to the `Adding TURN server credentials` section below to know the why and when TURN credentials are needed and how to use them with cignal.

 `cignal.joinRoom()` is the function to initiate the call.
 This function can be called only after 2 peers are available inside a room.
 If only one peer is available it will throw an client side error and returns `success` false.

 `cignal.copyLink(`\`${url}?roomId=${cignal.id}\`)` is the function to copy the link and send it to somebody else for joining a room.
 This function is only needed on the side of the peer who is initiating the call.